EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/641909e8-a9e7-42f1-86af-7654ff0ed009" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to where you created the rule and you can click the trash by the rule you created and it gets deleted
+Go back to where you created the rule.
+You can delete it by clicking the trash icon next to the rule you created, and it will be removed.
 </p>
 <br />